On this page

 The #03 slot.

-Slot #03 of 20 in the The Bachelor Editor's Canon.
-The neighbors below frame what we ranked above and below it.
+Slot #03 of 28 in the The Bachelor Editor's Canon.
+The seasons on either side show what I ranked it against.

 4 moments, no spoilers.